shopinvader/documentation/data/doc_pages/en/get-started/functional-training.md

 ## Introduction

-This is a fonctional training for learning how to use shopinvader.
+This is a functional training for learning how to use shopinvader.
 Please keep in mind the following addresses:

 - Odoo: http://odoo.localtest.me:8069